tony-shifflett/lessonOne/README.md

 ## Introduction

-There are three "ingredients" to every website: HTML, CSS, and JavaScript:
+There are three `ingredients` to every website: HTML, CSS, and JavaScript:

 | Ingredient | Purpose             |
 | ---------- | ------------------- |